Menu Close

 bauer vapor hyperlite

-Hyperlite is the preferred option for NHL d-men which is very light and durable.
+Hyperlite is the preferred option for many NHL d-men.
+More durable and 25g lighter than its predecessor.

 bauer nexus